lemonce/lemonce.net/source/docs/FAQ.md

 <hr width="75%" align="left">
 **Q:** Is there **global variable** that is for all of the test cases in a suite?

 **A:** We do not have global variables at the moment.
 However, we have something that we think is better than globals.
-The `import` keyword.
+The `import` keyword,you can [click here](/docs/lemoncase2/instructionkeyword.html) to see the video instruction.
 Example: If you have a globals.lc2 file, which contains all of your global variables.
 Let's assume you have a link variable defined in that file.

 The "global.lc2" file just like:
 <pre class="sublemon">